mhofmann-Khoury/knit_script/README.md

 // Any knitting operations out here will cause an error since no carrier is active.
 ```

 But what if you want to use a different carrier inside some sub-scope, like a function call?
 Declaring the carrier value either with a variable declaration or a with statement will only set that value for the current scope.
-So when you leave a that scope, carrier will default back to the outer scopes value.
+So when you leave that scope, the carrier will default back to the outer scopes value.

 Let's say you want to knit some stripes of stockinette with a different carrier, but otherwise knit with c1:
 ```knit_script